smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 enjoy what I have to share.
 See you soon.

-*I would like to thank [Michael Swart][swart] and Matt Campbell for helping review this and several other of the early posts.*
+*I would like to thank [Michael Swart][swart] and Matt Campbell for helping review this and several other early posts.*

 [devopsdaysto]: http://devopsdays.org/events/2014-toronto/
 [d2l]:          http://d2l.com